Joint replacement 2025 – Between innovation and reliability

 Regular follow-up care for early detection.

-8.3 Revision operations
+8.3 Revision surgeries

 9.1 Gene-based therapies

-Targeted approaches to repair cartilage damage.
+Targeted approaches to repairing cartilage damage.

-Genetic analysis for precise selection of prostheses.
+Genetic analysis for the precise selection of prostheses.

 9.2 Intelligent implants in joint replacement

-Prostheses with integrated sensors to monitor function.
+Prostheses with integrated sensors for monitoring function.

-Alarm in the event of incorrect loading or loosening.
+Alarm triggered by incorrect loading or loosening.

 9.3 Sustainability